-I arrive at Ataturk at 11 PM.
-My luggage even showed up although I didn’t expect it to.
-I find a Diners Club credit card on the floor between Customs and the luggage area, and turn it in to Lost & Found, taking small comfort in the fact that someone’s day was worse than mine.
+I landed at Ataturk at 11 PM and get through visa processing fairly quickly.
+My luggage even showed up although I honestly didn’t expect it to.
+The luggage carousel was conveniently located near the Lost and Found Desk, where I turned in a Diners Club credit card that I found on the floor near the visa checkpoint.
+I took some comfort in the fact that someone’s day was worse than mine…

-The hotel had arranged for a driver, who ushers me into a van with six seats, facing each other in pairs.
+The hotel had arranged for a driver, who meets me near luggage claim.
+He ushers me into a van with six seats, facing each other in pairs.
 The radio is the first cultural exclamation point.
 Even in Germany the muzak was American rock.
 That would definitely not be the soundtrack here.